 - Easy to get around

-Not only is there an extensive system of trains connecting all major cities across the east and west coast of the island, but there’s also a high speed rail, reliable urban bus system, smaller tourist shuttle busses, metro systems in Taipei and Kaohsiung, taxis and Ubers in all Taiwan cities, ferries from the mainland to smaller islands and even a public bike sharing program with hubs close to metro stations and popular tourist destinations.
+Not only is there an extensive system of trains connecting all major cities across the east coast and west coast of the island, but there’s also a high speed rail, reliable urban bus system, smaller tourist shuttle busses, metro systems in Taipei and Kaohsiung, taxis and Ubers in all Taiwan cities, ferries from the mainland to smaller islands and even a public bike sharing program with hubs close to metro stations and popular tourist destinations.

 Even if you do not speak Mandarin, the official language of Taiwan, you will still be able to make your way around the cities with the help of local citizens.
 Taiwanese people are exceptionally friendly to tourists and visitors will find English menus and guides upon request.